Priceville, Alabama: History

 Priceville was settled in the 1820s and is named for the Price family, who played prominent roles in its early history.
 The community remained sparsely populated until the 1950s, when the construction of Interstate 65 brought rapid economic expansion.

 Geography

-Priceville is located in northern Morgan County at (34.521001, -86.879678).
+Priceville is located in northern Morgan County.
 It is bordered to the west by Decatur, the county seat.
 State Route 67 runs through the town center, leading northwest 9 mi to the center of Decatur and southeast 6 mi to Somerville.
 Interstate 65 passes through the western portion of Priceville, connecting the town with Cullman 26 mi to the south and Athens 19 mi to the north.
 The Wheeler National Wildlife Refuge is situated between Priceville and Decatur.
 The Tennessee River (Wheeler Lake) passes just north of Priceville.

 According to the U.S. Census Bureau, the town has a total area of 5.9 sqmi, of which 0.03 sqmi, or 0.52%, are water.
-Ginhouse Branch runs through the center of town, flowing north to the Tennessee River.